HomeDirectoriesBuilding Your First Business Directory Listing

 Myth Buster: Higher domain authority doesn’t automatically mean better results for your business.
 Relevance and user engagement matter more than raw authority scores.

 Check how the directory handles spam and low-quality listings.
-Platforms that allow anyone to list anything without verification will dilute your business’s credibility by association.
+Platforms that let anyone list anything without verification will drag down your credibility by association.

 Getting your business information right sounds straightforward until you realise how many ways there are to mess it up.
-Consistency isn’t just about looking professional – it’s about helping search engines understand and trust your business information.
+Consistency isn’t just about looking professional.
+It shapes how search engines read helping search engines understand and trust your business information.

 The details that seem insignificant often make the biggest difference.
-How you format your phone number, whether you include suite numbers, even the order of words in your business name – these choices ripple across your entire online presence.
+How you format your phone number, whether you include suite numbers, even the order of words in your business name: these choices ripple across your whole online presence.

 Business names cause the most consistency problems.
-If your legal business name is “Johnson Plumbing Services, LLC” but you market as “Johnson Plumbing,” pick one version and stick with it everywhere.
+If your legal name is “Johnson Plumbing Services, LLC” but you market as “Johnson Plumbing,” pick one version and use it everywhere.

 Key Insight: Consistency matters more than perfection.
 It’s better to use a slightly imperfect but consistent business name across all platforms than to have perfect but varying versions.

 Address formatting creates sneaky inconsistencies.
 “123 Main Street” versus “123 Main St.” seems trivial, but search engines treat these as different addresses.
-Choose one format and use it religiously.
+Choose one format and use it every time.

 Phone numbers need consistent formatting too.
 Decide whether you’ll use (555) 123-4567, 555-123-4567, or 555.123.4567, then never deviate.
 International businesses should include country codes consistently.